 Dolphinwatch Carrigholt offers you the unique opportunity of seeing bottlenose dolphins in their natural environment surrounded by breathtaking coastal beauty.
 At the mouth of the River Shannon between the Loop Head Peninsula and Kerry Head lives a group of over 100 wild resident dolphins.
 Imagine the magic of encountering a group of these dolphins; to watch them leap beside you and skim the water's surface and to look into the eye of a dolphin while it surfs the bow waves!

-With the world famous Championship Golf Course at Lahinch just minutes away and the Greg Norman Designed Doonbeg Golf Club just a short 10-minute drive, golf enthusiasts are spoiled for choice.
+With the world famous Championship Golf Course at Lahinch just minutes away and the Greg Norman Designed Doonbeg Golf Club just a short 20-minute drive, golf enthusiasts are spoiled for choice.

 The Old Course

-Lahinch Golf Course is undoubtedly one of the world's great classic links.
-It has all the ingredients of greatness: a glorious setting, a rich history & superb natural terrain.
-It also has a pair of notorious blind holes, a ruined castle and goats that roam freely on the dunes.
+Lahinch Golf Course The OLD Course is undoubtedly one of the world's great classic links.
+It has all the ingredients of greatness: a glorious setting with views of the beach, Inagh river and the outline of the Cliffs of Moher and Liscannor Bay.
+It has a rich history & superb natural terrain.
+It also has a pair of very chalenging blind holes the Clondyke and the Dell.
+Goats that roam freely on the dunes that are known for their weather forecast depending on their location on the Course.

-Doonbeg Golf Course, designed by Greg Norman, is a wonderful Links Course that plays along 1.5 miles of beach and dune.
-The ocean is visible from the green, fairway, or tee of 16 of the 18 stunning holes.
+Doonbeg Golf Course, designed by Greg Norman, is a wonderful Links Course that plays along 1.5 miles of beach and dunes.
+The ocean is visible from the green, fairway, or tee of 16 of the 18 holes.

 Cliffs of Moher